Ride Clean Mass Charging Hubs

 Ride Clean Mass logo

-The Challenge: Increasing Access to Charging for Vehicle-for-Hire Drivers
+The Challenge: Increase Access to Charging for Vehicle-for-Hire Drivers

 About Ride Clean Mass Charging Hubs

-The Ride Clean Mass Charging Hubs (RCM Hubs) Program is seeking businesses and municipalities to host 5–7 strategically located EV charging hubs across Massachusetts.
-Eligible site hosts—including grocery stores, gas stations, hotels, hospitals, and other high-traffic locations—can receive over $1 million in state-funded investment to install public fast chargers, attract more visitors, and support clean transportation.
-This is a unique opportunity to enhance your facility while playing a key role in building a more sustainable, EV-ready future.
+The Ride Clean Mass Charging Hubs (RCM Hubs) Program is helping businesses and municipalities host 5–7 strategically located EV charging hubs across Massachusetts.
+Selected site hosts—potentially including grocery stores, gas stations, hotels, hospitals, and other high-traffic locations—will receive over $1 million in state-funded investment to install public fast chargers, attract more visitors, and support clean transportation.
+This is a unique opportunity to enhance a facility while playing a key role in building a more sustainable, EV-ready future.

 Project Timeline